Chart Color Schemes

 Health performance in Brahma Lodge is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Brahma Lodge, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Notably, common health conditions are prevalent across both younger and older age groups.
-Private health cover is extremely low in the area, with approximately 47% of the total population (~1,600 people) having it, compared to 52.7% across Greater Adelaide and a national average of 55.7%.
+Health data indicates significant issues in Brahma Lodge, as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Notably high prevalence of common health conditions is seen across both younger and older age groups.
+Private health cover stands at approximately 47% (~1609 people), significantly lower than Greater Adelaide's 52.7% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis and asthma, affecting 9.9 and 9.0% of residents respectively.
-Conversely, 64.4% of residents report being completely free from medical ailments, compared to 67.9% across Greater Adelaide.
-The working-age population faces considerable health challenges due to elevated chronic condition rates.
-Brahma Lodge has 18.8% of its residents aged 65 and over (645 people).
-Among seniors, health outcomes present some challenges, with national rankings generally in line with the broader population.
+The most prevalent medical conditions are arthritis (affecting 9.9% of residents) and asthma (9.0%).
+However, 64.4% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age residents face substantial health challenges with higher chronic condition rates.
+The area has 18.7% of residents aged 65 and over (645 people), with senior health outcomes presenting some difficulties, largely in line with national rankings.

 Frequently Asked Questions - Health